Lookuz/RAG-Critic/README.md

 # RAG-Critic: A Critic-based Framework for Correcting Hallucinations

 This repository contains the code for RAG-Critic as part of the CS5260 Deep Learning and Neural Networks 2 module in NUS.
-The codebase is directly adapted from FastChat, and is structure as follows:
+The codebase is directly adapted from FastChat, and is structured as follows:

 ```
 RAG-Critic